Replacing the Mk2 Fiesta low spec dashboard with a high spec version.

 Removing the low spec dash dashboard

 To remove your existing low spec dashboard, you will need to start by removing the steering wheel.
 The wheel can be removed by prizing out the centre cap and then undoing the nyloc nut that is hidden underneath it.
 You will find it useful to use a long breaker bar to undo this bolt whilst holding the steering wheel firmly as it's pretty tight.
 Once the nut has been removed, grab the steering wheel with both hands and pull it sharply towards you to release.
 If you smack yourself in the face then marvel at your own strength for a few minutes and carry on.
 The next step is to remove the steering column shroud covers.
 The top part is attached with one philips screw, and the lower with 3 screws.
+You will have to pull the bonnet release lever to allow the lower half of the shroud to wiggle free.

 With the column shrouds removed you can access the four dark grey screws holding in the indicator stalks.
+The cables unclip if needed by squeezing top and bottom, although it should be possible to ffed them through the dashboard without doing so.

 [To be continued]